mattbal/binary-classifier/README.md

 # Binary Classifier

-For my CS 315 Data Mining class, we were asked to complete the following assignment.
-This repository contains my homework solution.
+For my CS 315 Data Mining class, we were asked to complete the following assignment:

 ## Fortune Cookie Classifier